Coonamble railway line

-The Coonamble railway line is a railway line in New South Wales, Australia.
-The line branches from the Main West Line at Dubbo.
+The Coonamble railway line is a railway line in New South Wales, Australia, branching from the Main West Line at Dubbo.

 It opened in 1903, and carried passenger traffic until the 1970s.
 900/950 class railmotors were first introduced on the service between Dubbo and Coonamble.
 It continues to carry goods traffic, predominantly grain.
-The disused historic Coonamble railway station is currently at risk of demolition due to vandalism and high maintenance costs.
-The line is owned by the Rail Infrastructure Corporation of New South Wales, however operations over the line are managed by the Australian Rail Track Corporation (ARTC) under a 60-year agreement.
-The northern section of the line features track that is in generally poor condition with derailments not uncommon.
+Operations over the line are managed by the Australian Rail Track Corporation (ARTC) under a 60-year agreement.

+The northern section of the line featured track that was in generally poor condition with derailments not uncommon.
 However, a NSW Government project completed in 2017 restored the line, including by laying new steel sleepers and renewing bridges.